 Usually when geocaching, you get to see new and interesting places you probably would not have seen otherwise, and that is one of the great things about this hobby.
 But what if you are short of time when visiting a new town, and want to see the main tourist attractions and do some geocaching as well?

 In Stockholm the On The Tourist Trail (OTTT) – series of caches could be the answer.
 These seven caches (plus one bonus mystery) are all hidden next to main tourist attractions, all on the Top-ten list of most visited places in town.
-The OTTT-caches are all traditionals, most of the stashes are 0,4 l ”Lock and Lock”-boxes with enough room for small trading items, and they should not be too hard to find.
+The OTTT-caches was in the beginning all traditionals, most of them 0,4 l ”Lock and Lock”-boxes with enough room for small trading items, that should not be too hard to find.
+Over time some of them have changed to other sizes, due to circumstances at the hiding spots.

 The caches are: OTTT #1 – City Hall, OTTT #2 – Changing of the Guard, OTTT #3 – Sightseeing, OTTT #4 – Museum of Modern Art, OTTT #5 – Vasa, OTTT #6 – Skansen, OTTT #7 – Fjällgatan and the bonus mysteryOTTT #8 – Bulls Eye.